Bee Happy Gardens

 The garden slows down now, but bees

-a few plants like
+are still visiting a few plants like

 Ivy